 Amongst those observed at the funeral were Mrs. Mervyn Knox-Browne; Mrs. Anketell Moutray; the Earl of Caledon; Capt, peter Montgomery, D.L..; Capt.
 W. Maddin Scott Mr. H.M.
 Pollock; Col. C.R.
 McCausland; Dr. J. Chambers; Mr. Jan Pick; Mr. E.C.W.
 Baker; Capt.
 Marcus B. Lendrum; Mrs. J. F. Dickie; Mrs. De la Ray; Capt.
 B. and Mrs. White, Mr. Roy B. Holmes; Mrs. Sproule, with of course a large representation of the business and professional life of Fintona and district.
 Mr. Richard Holmes of London, a very old friend of the late Mr. Browne-Lecky, was prevented from attending the funeral but was represented by Capt.
 Sproule. [sic]

-In June 2008, Xenia and I visited Mervyn Knox-Browne and his daughter Deirdre Yellowlees, at Mervyn's home in Perthshire.
-Mervyn, said that he believed that his mother had removed the portrait before the auction, and he was sure that it was in amongst her belongings, which he had in storage, however Deirdre disagreed with this.
-It appears to have been at Seskinore when an inventory was taken by Gallows of London for insurance purposes in Dec 1914 (D1716/19):
+In June 2008, Xenia Joynson Wreford visited Mervyn Knox-Browne and his daughter Deirdre Yellowlees at Mervyn’s home in Perthshire.
+Mervyn recalled that he believed his mother had removed the portrait from Ecclesville before the auction, and was confident it was among her stored belongings.
+Deirdre, however, disagreed.

-The auction of Raymond's personal possessions and house contents took place on the 2nd & 3rd of February 1962, it raised £23,500 over the 2 days, which was a record sale at the time.
+The public auction of Raymond’s personal possessions and house contents took place at Ecclesville on 2nd and 3rd February 1962, and fetched £23,500 over two days — a record sale at the time.

 UNPRECEDENTED AUCTION SALE AT ECCLESVILLE FINTONA